thepalbi/tsm-pipeline/similarity-api/README.md

 It is worth noticing that this function does not require the use of CodeBERT models as it is already precomputed, even for the sink candidate used for the query.

-The alternative function `getSimilarSinksPaginated` with less memory requirements perform a similar task but it computes the similarity between the sink candidate and each chunk.
-In this way only a chunk of embeddings needs to be held in memory.

 These functions are used by [`server.py`](server.py) which is a web service used by the UX for getting similar candidates of a banned example.

 ## Computing embeddings for known sinks